OpenEvalProject/evals/manuscripts/elife-81961/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/000xsnr85 Instituto Biofisika, CSIC-UPV/EHU Leioa Spain
+1. Instituto Biofisika, CSIC-UPV/EHU Leioa Spain ([ROR:000xsnr85](https://ror.org/000xsnr85))
-2. https://ror.org/024mrxd33 School of Biomedical Sciences, Faculty of Biological Sciences, University of Leeds Leeds United Kingdom
+2. School of Biomedical Sciences, Faculty of Biological Sciences, University of Leeds Leeds United Kingdom ([ROR:024mrxd33](https://ror.org/024mrxd33))
 3. Atlas Molecular Pharma S.L Derio Spain
-4. https://ror.org/002h8g185 Department of Chemistry, University of Bath Bath United Kingdom
+4. Department of Chemistry, University of Bath Bath United Kingdom ([ROR:002h8g185](https://ror.org/002h8g185))
-5. https://ror.org/052gg0110 Department of Chemistry, University of Oxford Oxford United Kingdom
+5. Department of Chemistry, University of Oxford Oxford United Kingdom ([ROR:052gg0110](https://ror.org/052gg0110))
-6. https://ror.org/02x5c5y60 Protein Stability and Inherited Disease Laboratory, CIC bioGUNE Derio Spain
+6. Protein Stability and Inherited Disease Laboratory, CIC bioGUNE Derio Spain ([ROR:02x5c5y60](https://ror.org/02x5c5y60))

 † Corresponding author

 ## Abstract

-Neuronal K V 7 channels, important regulators of cell excitability, are among the most sensitive proteins to reactive oxygen species.
+Neuronal KV7 channels, important regulators of cell excitability, are among the most sensitive proteins to reactive oxygen species.
 The S2S3 linker of the voltage sensor was reported as a site-mediating redox modulation of the channels.
-Recent structural insights reveal potential interactions between this linker and the Ca 2+ -binding loop of the third EF-hand of calmodulin (CaM), which embraces an antiparallel fork formed by the C-terminal helices A and B, constituting the calcium responsive domain (CRD).
-We found that precluding Ca 2+ binding to the EF3 hand, but not to EF1, EF2, or EF4 hands, abolishes oxidation-induced enhancement of K V 7.4 currents.
-Monitoring FRET (Fluorescence Resonance Energy Transfer) between helices A and B using purified CRDs tagged with fluorescent proteins, we observed that S2S3 peptides cause a reversal of the signal in the presence of Ca 2+ but have no effect in the absence of this cation or if the peptide is oxidized.
-The capacity of loading EF3 with Ca 2+ is essential for this reversal of the FRET signal, whereas the consequences of obliterating Ca 2+ binding to EF1, EF2, or EF4 are negligible.
-Furthermore, we show that EF3 is critical for translating Ca 2+ signals to reorient the AB fork.
-Our data are consistent with the proposal that oxidation of cysteine residues in the S2S3 loop relieves K V 7 channels from a constitutive inhibition imposed by interactions between the EF3 hand of CaM which is crucial for this signaling.
+Recent structural insights reveal potential interactions between this linker and the Ca2+-binding loop of the third EF-hand of calmodulin (CaM), which embraces an antiparallel fork formed by the C-terminal helices A and B, constituting the calcium responsive domain (CRD).
+We found that precluding Ca2+ binding to the EF3 hand, but not to EF1, EF2, or EF4 hands, abolishes oxidation-induced enhancement of KV7.4 currents.
+Monitoring FRET (Fluorescence Resonance Energy Transfer) between helices A and B using purified CRDs tagged with fluorescent proteins, we observed that S2S3 peptides cause a reversal of the signal in the presence of Ca2+ but have no effect in the absence of this cation or if the peptide is oxidized.
+The capacity of loading EF3 with Ca2+ is essential for this reversal of the FRET signal, whereas the consequences of obliterating Ca2+ binding to EF1, EF2, or EF4 are negligible.
+Furthermore, we show that EF3 is critical for translating Ca2+ signals to reorient the AB fork.
+Our data are consistent with the proposal that oxidation of cysteine residues in the S2S3 loop relieves KV7 channels from a constitutive inhibition imposed by interactions between the EF3 hand of CaM which is crucial for this signaling.

 ## Introduction